wp-plugins/football-pool/readme.txt

 1. Upload a game schedule in the admin.
 Make sure you understand the required format; you can download the current schedule as an example.
 2. Use the admin screens to edit the teams, groups, match types, matches, etc.

 And, of course, choose a theme or make one yourself that fits your competition or blog.
-If you have a custom game schedule that other users can also use, it would be nice if you shared it with me.
-I will put it on the <a href="http://wordpressfootballpool.wordpress.com/">plugin's website</a> with credits to you of course.

 = The plugin won't calculate the ranking =
 If you experience problems with the calculation of the ranking, you may wanna try the old calculation method.
 To enable the old method open the `define.php` file and change the `FOOTBALLPOOL_RANKING_CALCULATION_NOAJAX` value to `true`.
 If you have any information that may help me solve your problem (e.g. the apache error log), please send the information to wordpressfootballpool [at] gmail [dot] com.